 For most seniors, one of the most frightening aspects of growing older is the thought of developing Alzheimer’s disease.
 Whether you are nearing your “Golden Years” yourself, or you have a loved one who is, you need to understand Alzheimer’s disease.
-To help you learn more about the disease, the Overland Park elder law attorneys at Parman & Easterday explain what you should know about Alzheimer’s.
+To help you learn more about the disease.
+Parman & Easterday explain what you should know about Alzheimer’s.

 What Is Alzheimer’s Disease?

 Most people associate Alzheimer’s disease with dementia and the loss of memory.
 While those are hallmarks of Alzheimer’s, the disease is considerably more complicated than that.
 According to the Alzheimer’s Foundation of America (AFA), Alzheimer’s disease is a progressive, degenerative disorder that attacks the brain’s nerve cells, or neurons, resulting in loss of memory, deterioration of thinking and language skills, and behavioral changes.
 These neurons, which produce the brain chemical, or neurotransmitter, acetylcholine, break connections with other nerve cells and ultimately die.
 For example, short-term memory fails when Alzheimer’s disease first destroys nerve cells in the hippocampus, and language skills and judgment decline when neurons die in the cerebral cortex.
 Unlike many other diseases, such as AIDS, experts do not believe Alzheimer’s has a single cause.
 Instead, they believe the disease is multi-faceted with a number of factors influencing the development of the disease.
 Scientists are currently focusing on amyloid and tau proteins, whose malformation are classic characteristics of Alzheimer’s disease; however, other factors likely help determine who develops the disease, including vascular health, inflammation, lifestyle, and possibly even viral causes.